trupti-git/account_mircoservices/README.md

 - git checkout -b "branch-name", to create new branch
 - git branch, see branch list
 - git pull, to pull the code from remote repo
+- create branch from git commit, git checkout -b branch_name commitId
+- git branch -a, list all branches
+- git branch, shows current branch you are on
+- git checkout . revert changes

 before starting changes do git pull